cassidoo/HTML-CSS-Tutorial/README.md

 ###Who

 I'm Cassidy.
-I'm a current student in computer science and I've been teaching myself HTML, CSS, and other web programming and scripting for over 8 years.
+I'm a recent computer science grad, and I've been teaching myself HTML, CSS, and other web programming and scripting for over 8 years.
 And I want to teach you now.
 Because you're good looking.
 And because it's useful.